A LITTLE BIT ABOUT REAL ESTATE TAXES IN SOUTH FLORIDA:

-Assisting property owners in maximizing their investment returns by:
+Dixon Commercial Real Estate has been assisting property owners in maximizing their investment returns for over 20 years by:

 Specialized skills to achieve results:

-Over 10 years of Property Tax Appeal experience
+- Over 20 years of Property Tax Appeal experience.

-Commercial Realtor and past president of the CIASF and Miami Association of Realtors (fka RAMB)
+- Tom is a Miami Commercial member and past president of the Miami Association of Realtors and The CIASF.

-Author of the annual CIASF Industrial Market Report and Co-Producers of the CIASF Office Market Reports
+- Author of the annual CIASF Industrial Market Report and occasional Co-Producers of other CIASF Market Reports.

 Only $20/folio to cover County filing costs ($15) and review research.